 At first, when the London Underground was built, trains were hauled by steam locomotives.
 But the smoke from the locomotive chimneys would soon have suffocated the passengers.
 That's why vents were made in the tunnels to let the sneaker out.
 Later, when electricity started to move the trains, these openings were no longer needed for the new lines, and the tunnels were also built deeper.
 But the air vents of the old tunnels are still there.
 But you hardly ever notice these while walking in London.
 Many such vents are located in courtyards between buildings.
 But when they are in public, they are very well disguised.
 You can see such places in the following two photos.
 In the first case, the hole is surrounded by a dense hedge, in the second, it is located behind the statue.
-When exiting the metro station by the park, you have to walk in the northeast direction.
+When exiting the underground station by the park, you have to walk in the northeast direction.

 A very peculiar street.
 It would be like some kind of basement tunnel, but actually in street rights.
 All the houses around it have been built new, the street is the only thing that remains from the time when completely different houses stood here.
 Recommended for a walk in the evening, then it must have been haunted here.